Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 #### Firefox Accessibility Tools

   Firefox gave warnings on every page about contrast issues, which the Lighthouse validators on Chrome and Edge did not detect.
-These were all changed accordingly to suit, except for the 'Skip Navigation Link' which is meant to be hidden until it comes into focus.
+These were all changed accordingly to suit, except for the 'Skip Navigation link' which is meant to be hidden until it comes into focus.

-  Firefox gave an accessibility issue with the radio buttons in the contact form.
+  Firefox gave an accessibility issue with the radio buttons in the Contact form.
 They were not visible enough.
-The width and height of the radio buttons was added and set for different screen sizes.
+The width and height of the radio buttons was added and set for different screen sizes with media queries.

 #### Lighthouse

   * When Lighthouse performance was first checked the report was extremely low for almost all pages.
 All images had to be resized, compressed and most changed to webP.
 Media queries were added to resize images according to screen size.
-After all this performance improved a little but still not enough.
-Eventually all images on the website were moved to [Cloudinary](https://cloudinary.com/console/c-122ef6555651b7cfec18a8cfd09711/media_library/folders/home), this made it easier to resize the images accordingly.
-This [Guide to responsive image syntax in HTML](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/) was very helpful in making the logo and photos responsive and instruct on how to use srcset for better performance.
+After all this, performance improved a little but still not enough.
+Eventually, all images on the website were moved to [Cloudinary](https://cloudinary.com/console/c-122ef6555651b7cfec18a8cfd09711/media_library/folders/home).
+This made it easier to resize the images accordingly.
+This [Guide to responsive image syntax in HTML](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/) was very helpful in making the logo and photos responsive and gave instructions on how to use srcset for better performance.

-  * iFrames with YouTube videos were also reducing performance of the website, eventually they were turned to mp3s and ogg backups to help with this.
+  * iFrames with YouTube videos were also reducing performance of the website.
+They were converted to mp3s and OGG backups to help with this.
 The visuals were not needed in this case so it made sense to have them as audio files instead.
-The real website would have the choir's own recordings and these will be added in as audio/video files or links will be provided to the choir's own YouTube page.
+The real website will have the choir's own recordings.
+These will be added as audio/video files, or links will be provided to the choir's own YouTube page.

 #### The Back to Top Button

-  All four pages had a back to top button which was meant to appear when scrolling down.
-This worked on 3 of the 4 pages and after manual testing it found that it was not always accessible with screen readers.
-After many trials and errors it had to be scrapped and replaced with the current back to top link which works fine for sighted, non-sighted and keyboard users.
-The back to top link brings the user back to the skip navigation link which is quite handy for people with disabilities.
+  All four pages had a Back to Top button which was meant to appear when scrolling down.
+This worked on 3 of the 4 pages and manual testing found that it was not always accessible with screen readers.
+After much trial and error, it had to be scrapped and replaced with the current Back to Top link which works fine for sighted, non-sighted and keyboard users.
+The Back to Top link brings the user back to the skip navigation link which is quite handy for people with disabilities.

 #### The About Us Section

   When the read more link was clicked, the whole page jumped down.
-This was not ideal so after a few tests an anchor tag was placed in the div container which fixed this problem.
-This however made the read more button less intuitive with screen readers.
-As the user double taps on the read more button, the next swipe jumps to the next section (Our Conductor) rather than the next paragraph in the about us section.
-This issue has not yet been fully resolved!
-I will opt to not use one in my future projects unless I find an accessible solution to it.
-For the time being, an aria-label to select and swipe back, has been added in order to facilitate the read more action.
+This was not ideal, so after a few tests an anchor tag was placed in the div container which fixed this problem.
+This, however, made the read more button less intuitive with screen readers.
+As the user double-taps on the Read More button, the next swipe jumps to the next section (Our Conductor) rather than the next paragraph in the About Us section.
+This issue has not yet been fully resolved.
+I will opt not to use this feature in my future projects until I find an accessible solution for it.
+For the time being, an `aria-label` to select and swipe back has been added in order to facilitate the Read More action.

 #### The Flip Card (Our Conductor)

   This worked out better than expected and no JavaScript was needed.
-At first the flip card was not rotating when navigating with the keyboard.
-A quick search on google brought me to [anycodings](https://www.anycodings.com/1questions/1942238/css-flip-card-how-can-i-activate-the-flip-via-tab-so-it-is-keyboard-accessible) which had a solution made possible by adding `:focus-within` rather than just `:focus` along with `:hover` on the flip card container.
+At first the Flip Card was not rotating when navigating with the keyboard.
+A quick search on Google brought me to [anycodings](https://www.anycodings.com/1questions/1942238/css-flip-card-how-can-i-activate-the-flip-via-tab-so-it-is-keyboard-accessible) which had a solution made possible by adding `:focus-within` rather than just `:focus` along with `:hover` on the flip card container.

-  The only bug with it that remains unfixed is that although voice over is able to read the back side information, with certain devices it does not always flip to show the back.
+  The only remaining bug is that although voice over can read the back side information, with certain devices it does not always flip to show the back.
 This is not ideal for visually impaired people who have some sight and use screen readers.
 More research will be done to fix this.

 #### Contact Form

-* The contact form works well for sighted users and with keyboard navigation as errors are visually highlighted when form is submitted incorrectly.
-However the user relying on screen reader has no feedback when errors are displayed.
-After plenty of searches online it was evident that this could not be done without JS so a script had to be borrowed from [Hidde's blog](https://hidde.blog/how-to-make-inline-error-messages-accessible/) to make form more accessible with screen readers.
+* The Contact form works well for sighted users and with keyboard navigation, as errors are visually highlighted when the form is submitted incorrectly.
+However, the user relying on screen reader has no feedback when errors are displayed.
+After plenty of searches online it was evident that this could not be done without JS, so a script had to be borrowed from [Hidde's blog](https://hidde.blog/how-to-make-inline-error-messages-accessible/) to make the form more accessible with screen readers.
-After testing with different methods, `aria-live="assertive"` with `aria-relevant="additions removals"` (to apply the same functionality in reverse) is used to tell user that required field is not filled in and a visually hidden note is placed just before the submit button to tell user that in order to submit form, they need to get a confirmation and to review their required fields.
+After testing with different methods, `aria-live="assertive"` with `aria-relevant="additions removals"` (to apply the same functionality in reverse) is used to tell the user that a required field is not filled in and a visually hidden note is placed just before the Submit button to tell the user that in order to submit the form they need to get confirmation and review their required fields.

-* The text area stretches outside the parent container on small screens and it is not responsive.
-After a quick search on google, it was found that box-sizing needed to be set to border-box in order for it to respect its parent container padding and border.
+* The text area stretched outside the parent container on small screens and it was not responsive.
+After a quick search on Google, it was found that box-sizing needed to be set to border-box in order for it to respect its parent container padding and border.
 ```CSS
 textarea {
     -webkit-box-sizing: border-box;